tallen-hashicorp/vault-azure-ad-k8s-example/README.md

 # Setting Up Azure Credentials

-We'll use an Azure Application's `client_id` and `client_secret` for the basis of all the following configurations.
+We'll use an Azure Application's `client_id` and `client_secret` for all the following configurations.
 This guide will show you how to use Terraform (TF) to set this up.

 ## Authenticate to Azure